-The following are stories of current Canadian Whistleblowers who have taken major risks in the public interest.
+The following are stories of recent Canadian Whistleblowers who have taken major risks in the public interest.
 This list will be updated as more stories become known.

 W5 Investigates controversial immigration program to bring Chinese Investors to P.E.I

 Whistleblowers Cora Plourd and Susan Holmes worked for the provincial government of the island province just over a decade ago, tied to a program embroiled in so much controversy they're still feeling repercussions.

 Quebec Opinion: Agronomist's fate shows need for stronger whistleblower law

 Updated: February 21, 2019

 Louis Robert deserves to be praised for upholding the public interest, not fired.
 Cases like this demonstrate the need for a better law.